pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 2. Python knowledge is helpful as we will be using a Python library

-3. Knowledge of bitcoin and lighning like transaction, channels, and invoices
+3. Knowledge of bitcoin and lightning like transactions, channels, and invoices

 ## Setup

-Assuming you have bitcoind and at least 2 lightning nodes running, there's just a few things we will need to do before we can start building a plugin.
+Assuming you have bitcoind and at least 2 lightning nodes running, there are just a few things we will need to do before we can start building a plugin.

 1. Activate a python virtual environment (not entirely necessary)